 American baritone Eugene Villanueva has been hailed by critics for “a voice as handsome as his countenance” (San Francisco Classical Voice).
 His “full resonant instrument, flowing legato line, gorgeous vocalism allied to passionate declamation, and exemplary diction” have brought him great success in opera and concert halls throughout the United States, Europe and Asia.

 The San Francisco native started his professional career in 2007 at San Francisco Opera as Prince Yamadori in Madama Butterfly.
-Further important engagements in the US were with Opera Santa Barbara as Danilo in The Merry Widow, at the Opera Theatre of St. Louis as Schaunard in La bohème, at the Michigan Opera Theatre as Figaro in Rossini’s Il barbiere di Siviglia and Ping in Turandot and most recently with Venture Opera NYC as Escamillo in Carmen.
+Further important engagements in the US were with Opera Santa Barbara as Danilo in The Merry Widow, at the Opera Theatre of St. Louis as Schaunard in La bohème, at the Michigan Opera Theatre as Figaro in Rossini’s Il barbiere di Siviglia, Ping in Turandot and Escamillo in Carmen with Venture Opera NYC.